harvitronix/five-video-classification-methods/README.md

 The CNN-only method (method #1 in the blog post) is run from `train_cnn.py`.

 The rest of the models are run from `train.py`.
-There are configuration options you can set in that file to choose which model you want to run.
+Configurations can be performed using the config/config.json

 The models are all defined in `models.py`.
 Reference that file to see which models you are able to run in `train.py`.

 Training logs are saved to CSV and also to TensorBoard files.
 To see progress while training, run `tensorboard --logdir=data/logs` from the project root folder.

-## Demo/Using models

-I have not yet implemented a demo where you can pass a video file to a model and get a prediction.
-Pull requests are welcome if you'd like to help out!

 ## TODO

 - [ ] Add data augmentation to fight overfitting
 - [x] Support multiple workers in the data generator for faster training
-- [ ] Add a demo script
+- [x] Add a demo script
 - [ ] Support other datasets
 - [ ] Implement optical flow
 - [ ] Implement more complex network architectures, like optical flow/CNN fusion